aman8440/Organic-Store/README.md

 # Organic-Store
-I have developed a eccommerece website.
+I have developed a e-commerce website.

 Buy one of the best pure and organic food products like fruits, juces and vegetables on online in India.

 I have use full stack technologoies.